Ubuntu 18.04 comes with a stripped down version of Vim. If you want to use Vim for serious work, you want the full version.

 :find *cache # Press Tab key to find file name with cache

-Source: a video talk on youtube.
+Source: a video talk on youtube, Source #2: Stackexchange Q&A.

 Vim itself has auto complete function built in.
 In the insert mode, you can type a